SoriDari: Across Generations

 Romanian-born cellist Mihai Marica is a first-prize winner of the Dr. Luis Sigall International Competition in Viña del Mar, Chile, as well as the Irving M. Klein International Competition, and is a recipient of Charlotte White’s Salon de Virtuosi Fellowship Grant.
 He has performed with orchestras such as the Symphony Orchestra of Chile, Xalapa Symphony in Mexico, the Hermitage State Orchestra of St. Petersburg in Russia, the Jardins Musicaux Festival Orchestra in Switzerland, the Louisville Orchestra, and the Santa Cruz Symphony in the US.
 He has also appeared in recital performances in Austria, Hungary, Germany, Spain, Holland, South Korea, Japan, Chile, the United States, and Canada.
 A dedicated chamber musician, he has performed at the Chamber Music Northwest, Norfolk, and Aspen music festivals where he has collaborated with such artists as Ani Kavafian, Ida Kavafian, David Shifrin, André Watts, and Edgar Meyer.
 He is a founding member of the award-winning Amphion String Quartet.
 A recent collaboration with dancer Lil Buck brought forth new pieces for solo cello written by Yevgeniy Sharlat and Patrick Castillo.
 He recently joined the acclaimed Apollo Trio.
 Marica studied with Gabriela Todor in his native Romania and with Aldo Parisot at the Yale School of Music, where he was awarded master’s and artist diploma degrees.
 He is an alum of CMS’s Bowers Program.

-Nicholas is a recipient of the prestigious 2025 Jack Kent Cooke Young Artists Award as a From the Top Fellow.
-He serves as principal cellist of both the GRAMMY Award–winning New York Youth Symphony and the Manhattan School of Music Philharmonic.
+Nicholas Kim, an 18-year-old cellist from New Jersey, has studied as a scholarship student at the Manhattan School of Music Precollege since 2015.
+Currently, he is under the tutelage of Marion Feldman.
+Nicholas is a recipient of the 2025 Jack Kent Cooke Young Artists Award.
+He serves as principal cellist for the GRAMMY Award–winning New York Youth Symphony.
 This year, Nicholas was admitted into the National Youth Orchestra (NYO-USA 2026) and a full scholarship to the 2026 Morningside Music Bridge at the New England Conservatory.
-He performs on a 1996 David Caron cello and a Lucchi bow and is generously sponsored by the Maestro Foundation and the Virtu Foundation.
+He is generously sponsored by the Maestro Foundation and the Virtu Foundation.

-Sunjoo Lucas Park, violin
+Sunjoo Lucas Park, Viola

 ◆ About SoriDari